 Whilst I waited to see my doctor, I regularly checked the lumps to see if there were more – or if they were getting larger.
 Then, one day, I noticed a new one on my right breast; on the top portion nearest my arm.
 It seemed to appear overnight and was a bit sore and tender, which made me worry even more.

 At the same time, I was coming down with a cold and I tried to tell myself that maybe it was just swollen lymph nodes or something.
 In my breast.
 Yeah, it could happen.
 Right?
 And then that lump went away.
 The lump, the pain, everything.
 It was gone just as my cold began to subside.
 (Relief!)

 When the day came for me to see the doctor, I was nervous.
-I tried to prepare myself for bad news—or at least inconclusive news.
-We started off by talking about the lab results, which were all normal (with the exception of my always-low platelet count) and didn’t show anything of concern, which was a good sign.
+I tried to prepare myself for bad news, or at least inconclusive news.
+We started by talking about the lab results, which were all normal (except for my always-low platelet count) and didn’t show anything of concern, which was a good sign.
 Then she did a breast exam and noted that she, too, only felt the initial two lumps and they were perfectly normal.